openedx/edx-documentation/en_us/shared/students/SFD_enrolling.rst

 Enrolling in a Course
 ##############################

-To enroll in a course, on the edX home page, select the course that you want.
+To enroll in a course, follow these steps.

+#.
+On the edX home page, select the course that you want.
-Then, when the About page for the course opens, select **Enroll Now** in the upper right corner of the page.
+#.
+When the About page for the course opens, select **Enroll Now** in the
+   upper right corner of the page.

     * If your course only offers honor code certificates, you are enrolled in the course after you select **Enroll Now**.

     * If your course offers both honor code certificates and verified certificates, you must select the type of certificate you want after you select **Enroll Now**.

       * To work toward an honor code certificate, select **Audit This Course**.

-  * To work toward a verified certificate, select **Pursue a Verified Certificate**, and then follow the steps to verify your identity.
+      * To work toward a verified certificate, select **Pursue a Verified Certificate**, and then follow the onscreen instructions to pay the course fee and verify your identity.
+You must pay the course fee before you can begin the course.
+You do not have to verify your identity immediately, but you must verify your identity before the course ID verification deadline has passed.
 For more information, see :ref:`SFD Verify Your Identity`.

       For more information about honor code certificates and verified certificates, see :ref:`Certificates`.

-After you successfully enroll in the course, your dashboard opens.
-You can see the new course in your list of courses.
+#.
+When your dashboard opens, verify that you can see the new course in your
+   list of courses.

 If you select **View Course** on your dashboard, the **Course Info** page for the course opens.
 If the course has already started, you can select the **Courseware** page to access released course materials.

+.. note:: Course instructors occasionally enroll learners directly in a course.
+If this is the case, you receive an email that contains a link to the course.
+Select the link to enroll in the course.

 .. _SFD Verify Your Identity: